Photo by Marsyas

 Philippi was a city in eastern Macedonia established by the king of Macedon, Philip II, in 356 B.C.
 The objective of founding the town was to take control of the neighboring gold mines and to establish a garrison at a strategic passage.
 The modern day municipality of Filippoi is located near the ruins of the ancient city.

 While in Troas during his second missionary journey Paul sees a vision of a man in Macedonia (Greece) asking for help (Acts 16:8-9).
 He, Silas and others immediately set sail for Neapolis.
-From there they travel to Philippi, where a woman named Lydia hears Paul's preaching and is soon baptized along with her entire household (Acts 16:12-15).
+From there they travel to Philippi, where a woman named Lydia hears Paul's preaching and is soon baptized along with her entire household..

-While in Philippi Paul casts a demon out of a female slave.
+While in the city Paul casts a demon out of a female slave.
 Her masters, however, did not want the demon cast out of the girl and have the two evangelists arrested, beaten and put in prison.
 They are freed, however, when a miraculous earthquake causes the cells and bonds to open!
-Apostle Paul also traveled through Philippi during his third missionary journey.
+Apostle Paul also traveled through the city during his third missionary journey.

 The fellowship in Philippi was the first EUROPEAN church founded by Paul.
 This was likely one of the primary reasons why this particular church had a unique, strong bond with the apostle.
 Although composed primarily of those who were poor, the church sent supplies to Paul several times.